Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cooperads

 \begin{thm} The morphism of 1-reduced Hopf cooperads $\eta:\calC\rightarrow W_{l}\calC$ is a quasi-isomorphism. \end{thm}

 \begin{proof} The proof is similar to \cite[Proposition 5.2]{FresseTurchinWillwacher2017}.
-We use the splitting $\K[t,dt]= \K 1 \oplus \K[t,dt]_{0}$ where $\K[t,dt]_{0} \subset \K[t,dt]$ is the acyclic dg vector space formed by the polynomial differential forms that vanish at $t=0$.
-We consider an alternative construction of the functor $E$ given by
+We use the splitting of non-unital CDGAs $\K[t,dt]= \K 1 \oplus \K[t,dt]_{0}$ where $\K[t,dt]_{0} \subset \K[t,dt]$ is the acyclic ideal formed by the polynomial differential forms that vanish at $t=0$.
+We consider a variation of the functor $E_W$ given by:

 Let us remark that, if a $k$-th level of a leveled tree $T$ is indexed by $1 \in \K[t,dt]$, then the decoration $\Phi(T)$ is uniquely determined from $\Phi(T/\{k\})$ using the relation (\ref{relationcoeq}).
-Consequently, as chain complexes, there is a quasi-isomorphism
+Consequently, as chain complexes, there is a quasi-isomorphism:

-where the product is over classes of leveled trees up to isomorphisms of planar trees, permutations and contractions of permutable levels.
-Notice that if we disregard the term on the right-hand side in which $T$ is not the $n$-corolla $c_{n}$, we obtain a contractible complex.
+where $\beta\Tree^{\geq 2}[n]$ is the essential image of $\beta$, i.e.\ the subcategory of $\lTree[n]$ which consists of leveled trees having exactly one non-bivalent vertex in each level.
+The above product is over classes of leveled trees up to isomorphisms of planar trees and permutations of permutable levels.
+Notice that, thanks to the identity \eqref{relationcoeq}, a point in Boardman--Vogt resolution in determined by its values on the leveled trees in $\beta\Tree^{\geq 2}[n]$.
+Furthermore, if we disregard the term on the right-hand side in which $T$ is not the $n$-corolla $c_{n}$, we obtain a contractible complex.
 So, the product is quasi-isomorphic to $\overline{\calC}_{W}(c_{n})=\calC(n)$ and the canonical map $\eta:\calC\rightarrow W_{l}\calC$ is given by the identity on this factor. \end{proof}

 \begin{rmk} We can easily check that the leveled Boardman--Vogt resolution so obtained is isomorphic to the usual Boardman--Vogt resolution introduced in \cite{FresseTurchinWillwacher2017}.
 The arguments are the same used in the proof of Proposition \ref{ProBlB}.
 This gives an alternative proof of the previous theorem.